vengi-voxel/vengi/docs/Formats.md

 It can load a lot of different formats:

 * MagicaVoxel vox
-* Qubicle qbt and qb
+* Qubicle qef, qbt and qb
 * VoxEdit vxm
 * binvox
 * CubeWorld cub